Meet the new NSAA president

 Leading the National Skis Areas Association is arguably one of the most challenging jobs in the ski industry.
 After all, the NSAA president is responsible for developing and implementing a strategic vision that not only strengthens the organization today, but also ensures it remains vital and vibrant in the years to come.
 They must champion and communicate the organization’s mission and relevance both within the industry and beyond, and they bear responsibility for the association’s financial performance.
 As if that wasn’t enough, they also need to help ensure that all NSAA members - from global, publicly-traded companies to independent resorts and community-based ski hills, as well as industry suppliers - derive value from their membership, while feeling supported.

 All of which is to say, it’s not a job for just anyone.
-But it is a job for Michale Reitzell, who was recently appointed as President and CEO of NSAA after serving as President of Ski California.
+But it is a job for Michael Reitzell, who was recently appointed as President and CEO of NSAA after serving as President of Ski California.
 We sat down with Reitzall to hear a bit more about him, how he got here, and where he hopes to take NSAA in the years to come.

 Origin: Can you tell us a bit more about your background?